PersistentWorldNetwork/PersistentWorldNetwork/README.md

 # Persistent World Network
-Persistent World Network is a proposed suite of open-source software for use in the development and deployment of persistent open-world multiplayer experiences.
-This is not intended to be an all-purpose "game engine", rather a narrowly-focused effort to close some of the tooling gap that seems to exist in the game development industry.
+Persistent World Network is a proposed suite of open-source software for use in the development and deployment of persistent open-world multi-user experiences.
+This is not intended to be an all-purpose engine, rather a narrowly-focused effort to close some of the tooling gap that seems to exist in the industry.

-## Requirements:
+## Objectives:
-- Low-latency multiplayer netcode
+- Low-latency multi-user netcode
 - server-side physics and projectiles with smooth client-side prediction
 - Open-world traversal across connected zone servers
 - Data transfer across servers